ibm-cloud-docs/containers/cs_network_planning.md

 |VPC load balancer|Basic load balancing that exposes the app with a private hostname|Quickly expose one app to a private network with a VPC load balancer-assigned private hostname.|[Create a private `LoadBalancer` service](/docs/containers?topic=containers-vpc-lbaas) in your cluster.
 A multizonal VPC load balancer is automatically created in your VPC that assigns a hostname to your `LoadBalancer` service for your app.|
 |Ingress ALB|HTTPS load balancing that exposes the app with a hostname and uses custom routing rules|Implement custom routing rules and SSL termination for multiple apps.|<ol><li>[Enable the private ALB, create a subdomain to register the ALB with a DNS entry, and create an Ingress resource](/docs/containers?topic=containers-ingress#ingress_expose_vpc_private).</li><li>Customize ALB routing rules with [annotations](/docs/containers?topic=containers-ingress_annotation).</li></ol>|
 {: caption="Characteristics of private network deployment patterns for a VPC cluster" caption-side="top"}
+{: summary="This table reads left to right about the name, characteristics, use cases, and deployment steps of private network deployment patterns in VPC clusters."}